Unemployment rate falls to 4.3%

 Employers added 160,000 people to their payrolls in October as the UK jobs market confounded fears that the end of the furlough scheme would result in a sharp rise in joblessness.

-The extra staff took the total number of employees to 29.3 million in October, the Office for National Statistics reported.
+The extra staff took the total number of payrolled employees to 29.3 million in October, the Office for National Statistics reported.

-The official unemployment rate for July to September - which includes data from before the end of the furlough scheme - fell 0.5 per cent to 4.3 per cent but remains 0.3 percentage points above its pre-pandemic level.
+The official unemployment rate for July to September - which includes data from before the end of the furlough scheme - fell to 4.3 per cent, down 0.5 percentage points compared with April to June.
+It remains 0.3 percentage points above its pre-pandemic level.

 On a quarterly basis, a record number of people flowed from unemployment to employment, underlining the success of the furlough programme, officially known as the coronavirus job retention scheme.
+The number of vacancies rose 388,000 to a new record high of 1,172,000 as coronavirus restrictions were removed.

+More people are also quitting their jobs, the figures show.
+Total job-to-job moves increased to a record high of 979,000, largely driven by resignations rather than dismissals.

-The figures will be welcomed by workers but add to problems for employers struggling to find staff amid an ongoing labour shortage that has hit businesses including retailers, hospitality businesses and hauliers.
+The figures will be welcomed by workers but add to problems for employers struggling to find staff amid an ongoing labour shortage that has hit businesses including retailers, hospitality and hauliers.

 Sam Beckett, ONS head of economic statistics, said: “It might take a few months to see the full impact of furlough coming to an end, as people who lost their jobs at the end of September could still be receiving redundancy pay.